 Vitamin D is produced in the body when exposed to sufficient sunlight, which changes at different times of the year.

-In summary, poorer nutrient content in world food supplies, seasonal changes in the availability of nutrients, and poorer-quality diets are just some reasons many people resort to supplements.
+Poorer nutrient content in global food supplies, seasonal changes to the availability of nutrients, and poorer-quality diets are common reasons many people resort to supplements.

 Supplements Vegans Need

-That said, here is what I believe ALL vegans need to supplement:
+That said, here is what I believe vegans need to consider supplementing:

 Vitamin B12 (cobalamin)

-Chances are, like most of you buy mass-produced foods from supermarkets.
-These are often chemically treated, and vigorously cleaned of any soil.
+Chances are, most of you buy mass-produced foods from supermarkets.
+These are often chemically treated and vigorously cleaned of any soil.

-Because B12 is naturally most present in the soil, most of us are not getting enough from food sources.
+Because B12 is naturally most present in the soil, most of us are not getting enough.

 Do only vegans need this?
 Simply, no. Meat-eaters can get some through supplemented livestock making up a part of their diet.
 However, the rise of intensive farming and the subsequent decline in ground nutrition has resulted in less naturally occurring cobalt and bacteria synthesised B12 in all of our food.